 Problem #4: Security

-Since VoIP is connected to the Internet, it’s susceptible to virtual attackers and cybersecurity threats.
-Security issues can not only affect your call quality but can put your personal data at risk.
+Since VoIP is connected to the internet, it’s susceptible to virtual attackers and security threats.
+Security issues can not only affect call quality but also places your customer data at risk.

-That’s why if you suspect you’re having issues that involve your VoIP security, you should look into correcting them immediately.
+That’s why if you suspect you’re having issues with VoIP security, you should address them immediately.

 - Reset your passwords